Rhins of Galloway: History and settlements

 In modern times the peninsula consists of a patchwork of farms running the full length of the land.
 Increasingly the area is diversifying into tourism as small scale farming becomes less economically viable.
-The natural environment of the area, with its long rugged coastline and numerous small bays attracts some tourism.
-The relatively sparse population is also a key asset, in a time when many tourist locations are suffering over-popularity.
+The natural environment of the area, with its long rugged coastline and numerous small bays attracts some tourism, though a small fraction of that in the rest of Scotland.
 The natural environment of the area saw the BBC deciding to film the drama Two Thousand Acres of Sky in the village of Port Logan.